DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 ## Generating a network graph

 Our goal for this tutorial is to create a network graph, and investigate its properties.
-Network graphs are usually created from one or two pieces of data (both tabular in nature:
+Network graphs are usually created from one or two pieces of data (both tabular in nature):

 - *edges* (mandataor): information about what nodes exist, and if and how they are connected
 - *nodes information* (optional): information about attributes of each node